High School Education Alternatives

 Fremont Unified School District recognizes the need to offer more than one path to earning a high school diploma.
 Student needs vary so it is necessary that our school district, as well as the State of California, are responsive with a number of alternatives.

 Vista High School is an independent study program; not a remedial program.
-All Vista students are assigned to attend a two day schedule each week from 8:15-2:00 pm.
-The Vista program operates on a block schedule where students can earn up to 20 units during each 9 week quarter.
-Due to this academic schedule, students can only enter Vista at the beginning of the quarter at four points during the school year.
+All Vista students are required to attend in-person classes at least twice per week.
+The Vista program operates on a block schedule where students can earn up to 20 credits during each 9 week quarter.

 Circle of Independent Learning (COIL) - COIL's mission: Our "circle of learning" - student, parent and advisory teacher - works together to develop a personalized plan that best enables the student to discover his or her unique learning style and mature into an independent, lifelong learner.
 Within this approach, students are provided with opportunities to grow through a variety of classes, activities, and field trips.
 The student's parent becomes their teacher with the support of the COIL staff; this school uses the homeschooling model.